FastEndpoints/FastEndpoints/Src/Documentation/wiki/Misc-Conveniences.md

 sends a given response dto or any object that can be serialized as json down to the requesting client.

 #### SendCreatedAtAsync()
-sends a 201 created response with a `Location` header containing where the resource can be retrieved from.
+sends a 201 created response with a `Location` header containing where the resource can be retrieved from. **[see note](Swagger-Support.md#custom-endpoint-names)** about using with custom endpoint names.

 #### SendStringAsync()
 sends a given string to the client in the response body